- Home

 Overview

 Depending on your needs, your palliative care may be coordinated by your GP, a nurse practitioner or community nurse, or you may be referred to a specialist palliative care service.
-These services are made up of a multidisciplinary team of doctors, nurses and allied health professionals trained to look after people with complex health care issues.
-Your cancer care team will continue to be involved and will work with the palliative care providers at all stages of the illness.
+These services are made up of a multidisciplinary team of doctors, nurses and allied health professionals, such as occupational therapists, physiotherapists and social workers, who are trained to look after people with complex health care issues.
+Your cancer care team will continue to be involved and work with the palliative care team or your GP at all stages of the illness.

-You will have regular appointments or visits with some of the health professionals in your team so they can monitor your progress and adjust your care.
-The most common palliative care team members are listed in this section.
-You won’t necessarily see all these people – some roles overlap and access to palliative care specialists varies across Australia.
-Your GP, nurse or palliative care specialist can help you work out the types of services you’ll need.
+You will have regular appointments or visits with your GP and some of the health professionals in your team so they can monitor your progress and adjust your care.
+The most common palliative care team members are listed in this chapter.
+You won’t usually see all these people – some roles overlap and the availability of palliative care specialists varies across Australia.
+Your GP, nurse, nurse practitioner or palliative care specialist can help you work out the services you’ll need.

-If you are being treated at end of life and you have cultural or religious beliefs and practices about dying, death and bereavement, or particular family customs, let your palliative care team know.
-Aboriginal and Torres Strait Islander health workers work with other health professionals to provide care that is respectful to culture.
+If you are at the end of life and have cultural or religious beliefs and practices about dying, death and bereavement, or family customs, let your palliative care team know so that they can provide you with care that respects this.

 General practitioner (GP) or family doctor

-- continues to see you for day-to-day health care issues if you are being cared for at home (and may be able to make home visits)
+- continues to see you for day-to-day health c re issues if you are being cared for at home

-- talks with your nurse and/or palliative care specialist to coordinate your ongoing care
+- talks with your nurse or palliative care specialist to coordinate ongoing care and refer you to a palliative care specialist if you have complex needs

-- can organise your admission to hospital or a palliative care unit (hospice) if your circumstances change
+- organises your admission to hospital or a palliative care unit (hospice) if your circumstances change

-- offers support to you, your family and carers
+- offers support to you, your family and carers, and gives referrals for counselling and other services

-- may work for a hospital, community nursing service, residential aged care facility or specialist palliative care service
+- may be a nurse, community nurse or specialist palliative care nurse at a hospital, community nursing service, residential aged care facility or palliative care service

 - helps you manage pain and other symptoms with medicines, treatments and practical strategies